Nicholas-devsec/terraform-sec/README.md

 - Remote Backend: Store the Terraform state file in a remote backend (such as HCP) to prevent issues with local state files and enable team collaboration.
 - Key Rotation: Rotate your AWS and Vault credentials regularly for added security.
 - Minimal IAM Permissions: Ensure that the AWS IAM credentials used by Terraform have the least privilege—only grant access to the necessary services.
-This project is provided without a license.
-Please refer to the documentation for more details on usage.